Katherine August-deWilde: Board memberships

-August-deWilde currently serves on the boards of Sunrun, Eventbrite, Newfront, Tipping Point Community, Instawork and the San Francisco Housing Accelerator Fund.
-August-deWilde has served as a member of several boards and councils, including the Advisory Council of the Stanford Graduate School of Business, the Advisory Council of the Stanford Center on Longevity, Catalyst Corporate Board Resource, the Committee of 200, OpenGov, Equilar and TriNet.
+August-deWilde currently serves on the boards of Sunrun, Instawork, and the San Francisco Housing Accelerator Fund.
+She has served as a member of many councils and boards, including the Advisory Council of the Stanford Graduate School of Business, the Advisory Council of the Stanford Center on Longevity, Catalyst Corporate Board Resource, The Committee of 200, Equilar, Eventbrite, Newfront, OpenGov, Tipping Point Community, and TriNet.
 She previously served as vice-chair of the Town School for Boys and as a trustee of the Boys and Girls Clubs of San Francisco and the Carnegie Foundation for the Advancement of Teaching.
 She was a member of the policy advisory board of the Center for Real Estate and Urban Economics, University of California, Berkeley.
 She was a 2018 fellow in the Stanford Distinguished Careers Institute cohort and previously served on the board of the Clayman Institute for Gender Research at Stanford University.